-The LAC and School Test Coordinators are responsible for ensuring the school has all necessary testing materials and tools available prior to the start of testing.
-Test materials will be automatically generated through data captured on the Local Student and Accommodations file, provided the deadline is met.
+The LAC and School Test Coordinator are responsible for ensuring the school has all necessary testing materials and tools available prior to the start of testing.
+Test materials will need to be ordered via additional order.
+Please allow 7-10 business days to recieve materials.
 Secure materials should be kept in a centrally located, locked storage with limited access.